Our Remarkable Graduates

 A 34-year-old welder said the high-quality math he learned helps him write better proposals.
 He speaks better; he has more confidence when offering a bid; he gets more recommendations for his work.
 “You can’t get along without a high-school degree anymore,” Luis Sevilla said.

-Our highest-scoring student in Tourism, Belkys Guillen, 27, who has organized a women’s cooperative in her village to sell jams that carry a handsome label in English, is grateful to the School because ”It has taught me to formulate and promote projects that help in the development of my community and help me be an active participant.”
+Our highest-scoring student in Tourism, Belkis Guillen, 27, who has organized a women’s cooperative in her village to sell jams that carry a handsome label in English, is grateful to the School because “It has taught me to formulate and promote projects that help in the development of my community and help me be an active participant.”
 A single mother, Belkis has received a scholarship to study English.

-Johanna Cortez ( 2005, a LACA recipient studying Business Administration in a university, UPOLI) is the accountant for community road projects in the Mayor’s office.
 Harol Bustos, also in our Technical School, is a tax collector for a community water project.

 Cornelia Avendaño, who works as the Civil Registrar in the Mayor’s Office, also is finishing her law degree.

 José Guadamuz went on to the Normal School out of town to become a primary-school teacher, but on graduating found that the Ministry was providing no placements in teaching that he was willing to accept.
 He has been hired as an Education Specialist in the local branch of the Ministry of Education.
-His boss, Dorquis Lopez Muñiz, director of Education for Adults, runs “The Battle for the Sixth-Grade Diploma,” one of Nicaragua’s millennial goals.
+His boss, Dorquis Muñiz, director of Education for Adults, ran “The Battle for the Sixth-Grade Diploma,” one of Nicaragua’s millennial goals.
 Of the six people working for her, four, including José, are graduates of the FHS.
 Since much of the work is recruiting rural people who are illiterate or who have few years of education, they–with their own recent successes in overcoming poverty and ignorance–do an amazing job at convincing reluctant adults to become earnest students.

 Dariel Castro, who graduated in 2010, works as the administrator of environmental projects for an international group, Community Connect, that organizes foreign volunteers into work brigades for local nonprofit projects.
 Dariel says, of his checkered progress toward the degree, “I no longer need to regret the nine years I was out of school, without resources to return, because I was able to get such a good degree from the Saturday School.”